spacetelescope/drizzle/README.rst

 problem as long as the observer has taken enough dither samples to fill in the missing information.

+The blot methods perform the inverse operation of drizzle.
+That is, blotting performs the inverse mapping to transform the dithered median image back into the coordinate system of the original input image.
+Blotting is primarily used for identifying cosmic rays in the original image.
+Like the original drizzle task, blot requires the user to provide the world coordinate system transformations as inputs.

+..
+[Driz2012] Gonzaga, S., Hack, W., Fruchter, A., Mack, J., eds.
+2012, The DrizzlePac Handbook.
+(Baltimore, STScI)

 The Drizzle Library
 -------------------